What Is A Whistleblower? What Is A Relator?

 Who Can Be A Whistleblower?

 Anyone with information about a fraud perpetrated against the government can be a qui tam whistleblower.
-A whistleblower is typically an insider who has information about the defendant’s misconduct—usually an employee of the company, a competitor, a vendor, or another service provider.
+A whistleblower is typically an insider who has information about the defendant’s misconduct—usually an employee of the company, a competitor, a former employee, an independent contractor, a vendor, or another service provider.
 However, you don’t need to be an “insider” to bring a qui tam case: anyone with knowledge of misconduct can be a whistleblower.

 How Does A Whistleblower Start A Qui Tam Action?